IATI is a global initiative to improve the transparency of development and humanitarian resources and their results to address poverty and crises.

 If you still need help, contact the IATI Helpdesk with questions about using and publishing IATI data, and other technical enquiries.

 For bugs, feature requests, or other general enquiries about the APIs, we ask that appropriate issues are raised in the corresponding GitHub repository.
 Each API description should reference a public GitHub repository that hosts the code for the API.
-Please follow templates provided to raise different types of issues, to help both the IATI Technical Team and other users to understand the context.
+Please follow templates provided to raise different types of issues, to help both the IATI Secretariat and other users to understand the context.

 For further information, see the IATI Developer Documentation